-Eligible students have the right to inspect and review their educational records within 45 days of the day Manhattan College receives a request for access.
-The eligible student should submit a request to the Registrar and identify the record(s) they wish to inspect.
-The Registrar will make arrangements for access and will notify the student of the time and place where the records may be inspected.
+1. The right to inspect and review the student's education records within 45 days of the day the University receives a request for access.
+Students should submit to the registrar written requests that identify the record(s) they wish to inspect.
+The College Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.

-The College uses extreme discretion in releasing any student information to an outside source.
+5. The College uses extreme discretion in releasing any student information to an outside source.
 While MC is legally entitled to release Directory Information, it generally does not disclose more than deemed necessary.
 The College uses extreme discretion in releasing any student information to an outside source.
 While MC is legally entitled to release Directory Information, it generally does not disclose more than deemed necessary.
 The following items are defined as Personally Identifiable Information and can never be disclosed by the College.
 The student’s name; the name of the student’s parent or other family member; the address of the student or student’s family; a personal identifier, such as the student’s social security number of student ID number; a list of personal characteristics that would make the student’s identity easily traceable; or other information that would make the student’s identity easily traceable.